For Family, Faculty & Staff

 Signs of Hazing

-- Defensive responses about fraternity/sorority membership when explaining unusual events or activities.
+- Defensive responses about student organization membership when explaining unusual events or activities

-- Loss of privileges that may sound unnatural, like having the cell phone taken away for a few days, eating, sleeping.
+- Loss of privileges that may sound unnatural, like having the cell phone taken away for a few days, or prevention from eating, sleeping, etc.

 What to Do?

 Why Confront Hazing/Mistreatment?

 Because activities tend to evolve and worsen each year and what might have begun as a silly tradition a few years ago can grow into a truly dangerous event resulting in injury today.
 Simply put, hazing’s potential for harm - both physical and psychological - is tremendous.
 There are other positive ways for organizations to build loyalty and a sense of belonging among their members.
 Your courage and action today can help us promote strong campus organizations and positive experiences for every student.